-Being in an asylum investigation can be hard.
-The investigation takes between two and three hours and you will get questions about things that can be hard or embarrassing to talk about.
-It is important that you tell the Migration Agency the truth, even if it's hard, and try to answer all questions as well as you can.
-If you get the same questions several times it doesn't mean that you gave the wrong answer, but that the officer needs more information.
-If you need to take a pause you can ask the officer for a break.
+You may be asked questions about things that may be difficult or embarrassing to talk about.
+It is important that you tell the Swedish Migration Agency the truth, even if it is difficult.
+If you are asked the same question several times, it does not mean that you have answered incorrectly, only that the case officer needs more information and really wants to understand your story.
+If you need to take a break, you can ask the case officer for a break.